PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Development-process.md

 ## YouTrack

 The tool [YouTrack](https://www.jetbrains.com/youtrack/) was used to organize activities, manage the backlog, allocate tasks, and track additional project materials.
-YouTrack provides numerous features to support agile development,
+YouTrack provides numerous features to support agile development: the following two were intensively used.
-including:

 ### Knowledge Base